Playing an interactive game of tug with your dog is one of the most rewarding, bond-boosting training activities you can do.

 1. Bunch up

 If you notice your dog grabbing the handle instead of the bite area when playing tug, bunch up the length of the handle on the toy so only the bite area is on show.
-Praise your dog when they place their mouth on the bite area.
+This keeps the handle out of sight and makes the bite zone the focus point.

 2. Keep tension